Murren to Griesalp via the Sefinenfurgge

-This splendid hike over the Sefinenfurgge, the second highest pass on the Alpine Pass Route, enjoys impressive views of the high peaks towering above the Lauterbrunnental, Sefinental and Kiental valleys. (full description)
+This splendid hike over Sefinenfurgge Pass, the second highest pass on the Alpine Pass Route, enjoys impressive views of the high peaks towering above the Lauterbrunnen, Sefinen and Kiental Valleys.

-The trail over the Sefinenfurgge, the second highest pass on the Alpine Pass Route, traverses beautiful meadows with breathtaking views of the high peaks towering above the Lauterbrunnental, Sefinental and Kiental valleys.
+The trail over the Sefinenfurgge, the second highest pass on the Alpine Pass Route, traverses beautiful meadows with breathtaking views of the high peaks towering above the Lauterbrunnen, Sefinen and Kiental Valleys.

 After a walk through Murren, set on a sunny shelf high above Lauterbrunnen, the trail ascends through pastures and past small farms on the outskirts of the resort.
-Great views of the big three, the Eiger, Monch and Junfrau, are your constant companion.
-After a short, steep climb up the head of the Wasenegg ridge, the trail enters the Sefinental where an overlook showcases the Tschingelspitz, Gspalterhorn and Butlasse towering above the head of the valley.
+Great views of the big three, the Eiger, Monch and Jungfrau, are your constant companion.
+After a short, steep climb up the head of the Wasenegg ridge, the trail enters the Sefinental (Sefinen Valley) where an overlook showcases the Tschingelspitz, Gspaltenhorn and Butlasse towering above the head of the valley.

-A beautiful trail now contours through pastures along the valley’s north slopes to Rotstock Hut.
-Beyond the hut a steep trail ascends pretty meadows and then scree covered slopes to the Sefinenfurrge Pass (8,570-ft.), a small notch on a knife-edge ridge.
-Here enjoy your last views of the Wetterhorn, Eiger, Monch and Jungfrau.
+A beautiful path now contours through pastures along the valley’s north slopes to Rotstock Hut.
+Beyond the hut a steep trail ascends pretty meadows and then scree covered slopes to the Sefinenfurgge Pass (8,570-ft.), a small notch on a knife-edge ridge.
+Here we enjoy your last views of the Wetterhorn, Eiger, Monch and Jungfrau.
 To the west new vistas open to the Armighorn and Dundenhorn rising above the west side of the Kiental.
 Looking south the Bluemlisalp massif rises above a low ridge.